phaserjs/phaser/README.md

 <img src="http://phaser.io/images/github/learn.jpg" align="right">

-We have a [Getting Started Guide](http://phaser.io/tutorials/getting-started) which covers all you need to begin developing games with Phaser.
-From setting up a web server, to picking an IDE and coding your first game.
-Please start here no matter what your game-dev experience, before diving in to the API.
+Our [Getting Started Guide](http://phaser.io/tutorials/getting-started) will get you up to speed quickly.
+From setting up a web server, to picking an IDE.
+After which read our [Making your first Game](http://phaser.io/tutorials/making-your-first-phaser-game) tutorial.
+Please work through this, no matter what your developer experience, to learn how Phaser approaches things.

 The single biggest Phaser resource is the [Phaser web site](http://phaser.io/news).
-It has hundreds of tutorials listed and fresh ones are added every week.
-Keep coming back to see what's new!
+You'll find hundreds of tutorials, with new ones added every week.
+Subscribe to the [Phaser World](http://phaser.io/community/newsletter) newsletter and we'll send you links to all new content, once a week.

 Using Phaser with **TypeScript**?
-Check out this great series of [Game From Scratch](http://www.gamefromscratch.com/page/Adventures-in-Phaser-with-TypeScript-tutorial-series.aspx) tutorials.
+[Game From Scratch](http://www.gamefromscratch.com/page/Adventures-in-Phaser-with-TypeScript-tutorial-series.aspx) has a great series of tutorials covering that.

-Prefer **videos** to reading?
-Lynda.com have published a video based course: [HTML5 Game Development with Phaser](http://www.lynda.com/Phaser-tutorials/HTML5-Game-Development-Phaser/163641-2.html) (requires subscription)
+Prefer **videos**?
+Zenva have an excellent [Phaser video course](https://academy.zenva.com/product/the-complete-mobile-game-development-course-platinum-edition/?a=13), packed full of hours of great content.

 ### Source Code Examples

-Ever since we started Phaser we've been growing and expanding our extensive set of source code examples.
-Currently there are over 700 of them!
+Ever since we started Phaser we've been growing and expanding our extensive set of examples.
+Currently there are over 700 of them, with the full source code and assets available.

 Browse the [Phaser Examples](http://phaser.io/examples) or clone the [examples repo][examples] and eat your heart out!